jordanbemmels/kiwi-holocene/12_PopSizeABC_demography.md

 ## Set up stat_from_vcf.py file to calculate summary statistics

-Calcultion of summary statistics is done using the ```stat_from_vcf.py``` file.
+Calculation of summary statistics is done using the ```stat_from_vcf.py``` file.
 Note that this script contains an extensive parameters section followed by the actual code (and thus I cannot provide a full example as the code is not mine to distribute).
 However, a few changes to the code section have already been described above.
 Here, I will provide text indicating how the ```parameters``` section was specified for the kiwi project, organized by the different subsections.
 The same parameters can be used for any kiwi population.

 #### General parameters